-Elements and Principles of Art I All Grades (FA613, FA614, FA615) (/4 credit, /2 credit, 1 credit)
+Foundations of Art All Grades (FA614, FA615) (1/2 credit, 1 credit)

 In this course, students will have an opportunity to create and respond to visual arts, focusing on drawing, design, color, painting and sculpture.
 This course will introduce students to a variety of techniques and mediums that they will apply while creating original artwork.
-A variety of design elements, such as line, space, form, color, value and texture, as well as a variety of design principles, including balance, unity, contrast, emphasis, movement, rhythm and pattern will be studied.
+A variety of design elements, such as line, space, form, color, value and texture, as well as a variety of design principles, including balance, unity, contrast, emphasis, movement, rhythm and pattern, will be studied.
 Students will have an opportunity to appreciate and interpret works of art in terms of history, aesthetics and culture.
 Students also will begin developing a portfolio of original artwork.
+This class may be repeated for credit.